 For many families, filing for bankruptcy is a difficult and painful decision.
 There is also a misconception that filers are oftentimes wealthy families looking to beat the system.
 According to a report of 2011 bankruptcies in the United States published by the Office of Judges Programs Statistics Division, the average filer earns less than $31,000 a year.
 Unfortunately, these same individuals reported annual expenses of nearly $34,000.

 The rush to file before these tougher laws were put in place was short-lived.
 According to the Census Bureaus' 2012 Statistical Abstract, in the four years leading up to the change in bankruptcy law, there was an average of 1,170,000 filings annually.
-The table below shows the total number of filings since 2007:
+The table below shows the total number of filings since 2007 through 2018:

 Source: U.S. Bankruptcy Courts